-One of the safest and simplest computer-security measures available is also one of the least used.
+One of the safest and simplest computer-security measures available is gradually becoming commonplace.
 Two-factor authentication adds a layer of protection to the standard password method of online identification.
-The technique is easy, relatively quick, and free.
+The technique is easy, relatively quick and free.
 So, what's the problem?

-Still, for online banking and other Web transactions, two-factor authentication is the most practical protection available.
-The number of big-name services supporting two-factor authentication continues to grow: Google, Facebook, Yahoo, PayPal, LastPass, and Dropbox are among the sites that let you require two-factor authentication to sign in to your account from unverified computers and devices.
+Still, as more hacks and database breaches occur, two-factor authentication is the most practical protection available.
+The number of big-name services supporting two-factor authentication continues to grow: Google, Facebook, Yahoo, PayPal, Twitter, Snapchat, Microsoft, LastPass and Dropbox are among the sites that let you require two-factor authentication to sign in to your account from unverified computers and devices.

 Something you know and something you have